-A 11 year old girl presents to the clinic with vomiting a lot for 5 hours.
-She has vomited 2 times, it is clear in colour and not projectile.
-She does not have any reported abdominal pain.
-She has voided 2 times today and has had one normal bowel movement.
-Earlier this morning she was playing football and was struck by another player.
+A 16 year old boy presents to the clinic with vomiting a moderate amount for 6 hours.
+He has vomited 3 times, it is clear in colour and not projectile.
+He does not have any reported abdominal pain.
+He has voided 3 times today and has had one normal bowel movement.
+Earlier this morning he was playing hockey and was struck by another player.
 There was no reported loss of consciousness.
-She sustained no obvious injuries.
+He sustained no obvious injuries.

-Physical Examination: She looks pale.
-Abdomen is soft and flat.
+Physical Examination: He looks well.
+Abdomen is soft.
 On auscultation, bowel sounds are normal.
 On palpation it is non-tender and there are no masses or organomegaly.
 The remainder of the physical examination is normal.

 What is(are) the most important initial investigation(s)?
 Check all that apply.